Robotics-BUT/BPC-PRP/src/3_navigation/text/1_differential_chassis.md

 ## Exercise

-Write program which simulates differential chassis based on given input parameters.
+Write a program that simulates a differential-drive chassis based on the given input parameters.

 ### Simulation Parameters